hvasbath/beat/docs/getting_started/ffi_setup.rst

     beat import FFIproject --results=/path_to_geometry_project --datatypes='seismic' --mode='geometry'

 If not, the parameters would need to be adjusted manually based on a-priori information from structural geology, literature or ...
 Additionally, the discretization of the subpatches along this reference fault has to be set.
 The parameters "patch_width" and "patch_length" [km] determine these.
-So far only square patches are supported. "extension_width" and "extension_length" determine by how much the refernce fault is extended in EACH direction.
+So far only square patches are supported. "extension_width" and "extension_length" determine by how much the reference fault is extended in EACH direction.
 If this would result in a fault that cuts the surface the intersection with the surface at zero depth is used.
 Example: 0.1 means that the fault is extended by 10% of its with/length value in each direction and 0. means no extension.

 The "store_superdir" to the "geometry" Green's Functions needs to be correct and the "sample_rate" needs to be set likely higher than from the "geometry" setup.
 The last two parameters are "duration_sampling" and "starttime_sampling" for the sampling of the source-time-function (STF) for each patch.
 For efficiency during sampling the STF is convolved for each source patch with the synthetic seismogram.
 The upper and lower bound for the STF duration and the STF (rupture) starttimes are determined by the problem parameters in the "priors" under "problem_config".::